Compensation After a Multi-Vehicle Crash in Ada, OK

 Fragmented Fault

-Multiple drivers share fault, sometimes in complex combinations.
+Multiple drivers share fault, often in complex proportions.

 Several drivers may contribute to fault, with varying percentages depending on their conduct.